Regular Flea Treatment is Important

 Fleas can also carry Rickettsia species2, a bacteria that causes fever and a skin rash in humans.

 If you wait until your pet starts scratching you could be facing an infestation in your home that’s hard to resolve.
 The problem can be avoided by regularly treating your pet and regularly checking your pet for fleas.
-We recommend a product with bioactivation for cat flea control that switches on in the flea.
-We recommend a tablet that lasts 3 months for dogs that treats ticks and fleas.
+We recommend a product which lasts for 3 months and kills both fleas and ticks.
+It is available as a tasty tablet for dogs and a spot-on for both cats and dogs.
+It has a 100% flea kill rate unlike many of the older treatments available online or in pet shops.
 Please contact us for more information.

 If your dog swims or is shampooed regularly ensure you have waterproof flea control.
 Our recommended flea control tablet is fully waterproof.
 Please contact us to discuss the best flea product for your pet.